 - Create a style guide that includes your color scheme, fonts, and other brand images.

-For reference, the structure I’m referring to here relates to the use of the site and not link structure.
+For reference, the structure I’m referring to here relates to the use of the site and not the link structure.
 While link structure is important (and part of a good SEO strategy), making your site easy to use is essential.

 Have you ever seen a website that hurt your eyes?
 It may have been the harsh color scheme or fonts that were difficult to read.
-Or maybe everything was packed so tightly you couldn’t tell where one section ended, and another began.
+Or maybe everything was packed so tightly you couldn’t tell where one section ended and another began.

 Keep ample white space between images, text, and content, making it easy for visitors to transition from one section to another.
 Cramming elements together causes them to work against each other.